oasis-sharp/SSBU-rewritten/CHANGELOGS/inkling.md

     - Changed to a 2 hit move [=]
     - First hit has new combos [+]

-- Neutral special
-    - Can move freely while using it (probably redoing this its a bit janky feeling rn)

 - Up air
     - Changed to be a better combo tool and less of a kill option [=]
     - Similar to joker fair, the first hit of up air pops grounded opponents up for combos [+]